Slad Brook: Milling

 The next mill was called Wyatt's Mill or New Mill, which was working from around the time of the tithe survey of 1839/42, and was demolished some time after 1895.
 Vatch Mill was operated by the Clissold family during the 17th and 18th centuries, and was probably a fulling mill.
 There was a paper mill nearby in the late 18th century, known as Hermitage Mill, but sometimes also referred to as Vatch Mill.
-Vatch Mill was destroyed in a fire and rebuilt in 1827, with three steam engines producing a total of 66hp and two water wheels producing 12hp each.
+Vatch Mill was destroyed in a fire and rebuilt in 1827, with three steam engines producing a total of 66 hp and two water wheels producing 12 hp each.
 In 1838 Nathaniel Marling owned it, and added six power looms to supplement the five hand looms that were already there.
 The mills stopped operating before the 1890s.
 There was a second set of buildings, which were also known as Vatch Mill, powered initially by a small tributary, and later by steam engines.
 Upper Vatch Mill was further upstream, and was rebuilt in 1830.
 Tann shows both Vatch Mill and Upper Vatch Mill on a tributary to Slad Brook Historic England lists two attached cottages known as Upper Vatch Mill and dating from the 17th century.
 They are now a single dwelling, and are located to the south of the Upper Vatch paper mill, which was repurposed as a cloth mill around 1824 and rebuilt in 1830 and 1833.
 The mill was disused by 1882 and demolished by 1901.
 The cottages were derelict from the 1950s to the 1970s, but were refurbished as a single house in the late 1970s.
 The cottages are shown on Slad Brook, rather than the tributary.
-Vatch House is a 19th century detached house, with some of its fabric dating from the 17th century.
+Vatch House is a 19th-century detached house, with some of its fabric dating from the 17th century.
 It is to the north of Slad Lane, and with Slad Cottages and Spring Cottages, covers a considerable length of Slad Brook.